 Each summer, IWP invites teachers representing all levels of instruction and all disciplines to the Ball State University campus for an intensive Summer Institute in the Teaching of Writing.
-Teachers selected to be fellows in the Institute will receive a stipend of $500 and up to 119 Professional Growth Points.
+Teachers selected to be fellows in the Institute will receive a stipend and up to 119 Professional Growth Points.

 This summer we will meet for three weeks, beginning with a Saturday pre-Institute retreat.